nateforsyth/nateforsyth.github.io/resume.md

 I'm a formally trained Intermediate .NET and Java Developer.
 With a recent focus on Azure, .NET and SharePoint development, my greatest skills revolve around the Microsoft eco-system including all things Azure.
 I seek to further refine my Web Application/API development and front-end Web dev skills.
 I am also keenly interested in Android development, whether native or cross-platform.

 My ambition and objective is to fully flesh out my technical skills.
-I believe that, coupled with my previous business experience and love of & aptitude in software development has set me up for a bright future within these fields.
+I believe that my previous business experience and love of & aptitude in software development has set me up for a bright future within these fields.

+## Strengths

+I write code clearly and concisely, listen attentively and speak effectively.
+I have a keen ability to identify problems as well as key requirements, which allow me to provide accurate estimations, and in turn design and deliver well built software, workflows, processes and solutions.
+I am accoutable, confident in my skills and take responsibility for my actions.
+I work well with others and confidently motivate and coach others to meet group and team goals while also enjoying ourselves.

 ## A brief history

 I left my previous Data Analysis and Process Improvement career in 2014 to study development full-time.
 Since graduation in 2016 I've run my own business (which ultimately failed) and have entered the professional work-force with a SharePoint consultancy in Christchurch.

-I've worked in both the private and public sectors for companies such as Christchurch Casinos, Kathmandu and Transpower.
+I've worked in both the private and public sectors, both for large New Zealand companies such as Christchurch Casinos, Kathmandu and Transpower as well as small team environments.

+Significant projects have been successfully delivered for well-known New Zealand companies such as AsureQuality, Ballantynes, Fulton Hogan, Jade Software, MainPower, Ravensdown, Scenic Hotel Group and Trojan Holdings.

 ## Technical Summary